tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 > | **false** | This setting will disable VM watch |
 >

-#### Enable / disable signal execution
+#### Enabling / disabling signal execution

-The signals to be executed can be controlled using the "signalFilters" field.
+The signals to be executed can be controlled using the `signalFilters` field.
 This field contains the following subfields:

 | **Subfields** | **Description** |
 |---|------|